ath-r/forma/README.md

 * Polysynth-style voice allocation, with a maximum of 16 voices.
 Oscillators are synced such that identical frequencies don't cancel each other out.

+* Accurate *FLUTES II* frequency response voicing from the **Formation 1** model.
+Mostly accurate, actually.
+I voiced 5⅓′and 1⅗′ stops to be a little bit duller, so they would work better with the rest of stops.
+Also, their frequency ratio with fundamental is natural instead of tempered like in the original organ.
+Tempered mutations are just ugly.
+Polysynth architecture makes arbitrary tuning such as this very easy to implement.

 Planned features (high to low priority):

-* Accurate *FLUTES II* frequency response voicing from the **Formation 1** model.

 * Possible *FLUTES II* nonlinearity.

-* Non-simultaneous key-on behavior across stops, emulating the original keyboard’s attack characteristics.
+* Non-simultaneous key-on behavior across stops, like in physical organ.

 * *SOLO* stops from the **Formation 1**: *Clarinet, Oboe, and Nasal*.
 Including the non-linear behaviour of formant filters.